 Daylight Autonomy (DA) is defined by the IES (Illuminating Engineering Society of North America) as “the percentage of the operating period (or the number of hours) that a particular daylight level is exceeded throughout the year.”
 The most widely accepted method to measure annual daylight autonomy is Spatial Daylight Autonomy (sDA).
-When combined with Annual Solar Exposure (ASE) it provides a clear understanding of how much beneficial daylight is entering into a space.
+When combined with Annual Sunlight Exposure (ASE) it provides a clear understanding of how much beneficial daylight is entering into a space.
 In general, designers should strive for high sDA values while implementing strategies to lower ASE values, and strive to lower ASE values without sacrificing sDA.

 Some other daylight-related metrics which are not calculated by cove.tool include:

 Illuminance is a photometric term that quantifies light incident on a plane or a surface and can include contributions from electric light and daylight.
 LEED v4.1 requires demonstrating illuminance values between 300 lux and 3,000 lux (28 ft.cd – 279 ft.cd).
 Both horizontal and vertical illuminance targets are recommended to ensure adequate illumination and safety for occupants of various ages.